compono/idibu-v3-api/stuff/webhooks/candidate.md

 ### Disclaimer

 This is a work-in-progress article.
-Information provided here is subject to change and is not yet finalised.
+Information provided here is subject to change.

 ## Overview